The Rules Do Not Apply

 A collaboration between Audience Labs at the Royal Opera House and National Gallery X.

-This open call has now closed and successful applicants will be notified shortly
+This open call has now closed and the successful applicants have been announced

 We are in a moment of immense uncertainty.
 While we weather the storm, the pandemic has created a catalyst for reflection and change.
 Amid the hardship, all of us are rethinking our place in the world.
 Through this open call, we are looking for proposals for dynamic, imaginative digital ideas that creatively explore the changing world that we all face.

 On offer are micro-commissions of £4,000 for three artists/creatives (individuals or teams), who work with technology, to make something surprising using digital tools in response to two works: a piece of choreography and a visual artwork.